Carving wood

 Adding the Details

 When working from the large forms down to the smaller shapes, I like to try to keep the whole carving at about the same stage of completion at the end of each day of carving.
-I avoid having one area almost complete when other areas are barely carved.
+I avoid having one area almost complete while other areas are are left barely carved.

 After the large shapes have been established, you can begin breaking them down into smaller details.
 Now is the time to put in the details in with the smaller U-gouges, V-gouges, and veiners (small U-gouges) that will define smaller shapes.